Hamilcar Barca

 Hamilcar Barca or Barcas (𐤇𐤌𐤋𐤒𐤓𐤕𐤟𐤁𐤓𐤒; c.
 275 – 228 BC) was a Carthaginian general and statesman, leader of the Barcid family, and father of Hannibal, Hasdrubal and Mago.
 He was also father-in-law to Hasdrubal the Fair.

 Hamilcar commanded the Carthaginian land forces in Sicily from 247 BC to 241 BC, during the latter stages of the First Punic War.
 He kept his army intact and led a successful guerrilla war against the Romans in Sicily.
 Hamilcar retired to Carthage after the peace treaty in 241 BC, following the defeat of Carthage.
-When the Mercenary War broke out in 239 BC, Hamilcar was recalled to command and was instrumental in concluding that conflict successfully.
+When the Mercenary War broke out in c.
+240 BC, Hamilcar was recalled to command and was instrumental in concluding that conflict successfully, in particular, having won victories in the battles of Bagradas and Saw.
 Hamilcar commanded the Carthaginian expedition to Spain in 237 BC, and for eight years expanded the territory of Carthage in Spain before dying in battle in 228 BC.
 He may have been responsible for creating the strategy which his son Hannibal implemented in the Second Punic War to bring the Roman Republic close to defeat.

 Name

-Hamilcar is the latinization of Hamílkas (Ἁμίλκας), the hellenized form of the common Semitic Phoenician-Carthaginian masculine given name ḥmlk (𐤇𐤌𐤋𐤊) or ḥmlqrt (𐤇𐤌𐤋𐤒𐤓𐤕), meaning "Melqart's brother".
+Hamilcar is the latinization of Hamílkas (Ἁμίλκας), the hellenized form of the common Semitic Phoenician-Carthaginian masculine given name ḥmlk (𐤇𐤌𐤋𐤊) or ḥmlqrt (𐤇𐤌𐤋𐤒𐤓𐤕)..
+Various etymologies have been suggested, including "Melqart's brother".

-The cognomen or epithet brq (𐤁𐤓𐤒) means "thunderbolt" or "shining".
-It is cognate with the Arabic name Barq, Maltese word Berqa, the Assyrian Neo-Aramaic name Barkho, and the Hebrew name Barak, and equivalent to the Greek Keraunos, which was borne by many commanders contemporary with Hamilcar and his son Hannibal.
+The cognomen or epithet 𐤁𐤓𐤒 brq means "thunderbolt" or "shining".
+It is cognate with the Arabic name Barq, Maltese word Berqa, the Neo-Aramaic name Barkho, and the Hebrew name Barak, and is equivalent to ancient Greek Keraunos, which was borne by many commanders contemporary with Hamilcar and his son Hannibal.